bcbrown/bookreviews/2017/README.md

 ### General Systems Thinking
 A more rigorous treatment of the same subject as The Systems Bible, this is a book to which I expect I'll often return.
+Highly recommended for anyone with an interest in the scientific method.

+> In just the first few moments of thumbing through its pages, I could see that this was an attempt to step away from the entire range of scientific and technological endeavors and ask, “What’s going on here?”
+From http://neglectedbooks.com/?p=173, which I found while searching for reviews of this book, and just may be my favorite new website.

 ### Confederacy of Dunces
 Several people to whom I've talked about this book found it revolting when